If you are reading this, then you must be considering adopting a rescue dog. Adopting a dog is an amazing experience, but can be overwhelming.

-If there is a dog you are really interested in and they are in a shelter, you can ask if they have any overnight or foster programs you could take advantage of.
-This would allow you the opportunity to bring the dog home for a certain period of time to see first-hand if the dog is a good fit for your family.
+This allows you the opportunity to bring the dog home for a certain period of time, and will allow you to see if the dog is a good fit for your family.

-You can than look at whether they can be left alone, whether the energy level is good for your family and get a feel for their food and behavior habits.
+You can then look at whether they can be left alone, if the energy level is good for your family and get a feel for their food and behavior habits.

 If you are local shelter does not offer anything like this, then you can ask a local rescue group in your area if they will help you.
 Sometimes they can “pull a dog” and take them into their rescue and then you can foster the dog.